 So, with all of this promising background, how do we bridge this confidence gap and get more women to take control of their financial future?
 Fortunately, there’s a pretty simple answer: technology.

 We’ve seen technology bridge similar gender gaps before.
 At the risk of overplaying stereotypes, not long ago a common perception was that men would drive around for hours before stopping to ask for directions, while women were more willing to quickly seek someone out for directions.
 Fast forward to today and just about everyone — men and women — uses Google or Apple Maps or some equivalent navigation app on their smartphone to remove doubt and make their lives easier.

 At Wealthfront, we believe that harnessing the power of technology means leveling the playing field, not only for women, but for anyone who believes that sophisticated financial advice shouldn’t come with a hefty price tag.
-We have a team of expert PhDs who developed our sophisticated investment features known as PassivePlus and Path, our comprehensive financial planning solution to simplify the complex and previously time-consuming process of building and implementing a financial plan.
+We have a team of expert PhDs who developed our sophisticated investment features known as PassivePlus and Path, the advice engine that powers our comprehensive financial planning solution, to simplify the complex and previously time-consuming process of building and implementing a financial plan.

-I believe Path serves a similar role to the navigation apps in bridging the confidence gap for women when it comes to setting and achieving financial goals.
-Path helps identify factors that critically impact the future — inflation, social security, competing goals such as home purchases, college planning and retirement — and simplifies the process of making complex financial decisions.
-By using your own financial information and third party data, Path is able to make personalized recommendations that fit you and your life, without judgement.
+I believe our financial planning serves a similar role to the navigation apps in bridging the confidence gap for women when it comes to setting and achieving financial goals.
+We help identify factors that critically impact the future — inflation, social security, competing goals such as home purchases, college planning and retirement — and simplifies the process of making complex financial decisions.
+By using your own financial information and third party data, we are able to make personalized recommendations that fit you and your life, without judgement.
 That means you can have more confidence in planning your future, not to mention an easier and more informed way to kickstart a conversation around money and goals with a partner or spouse.